levoxtrip/PKB/docs/topics/be.md

 ## Control

-Focus on what is in your control rather then being upset sbout something you can't control.
+Focus on what is in your control rather then being upset about something you can't control.

 There are a lot of things you don't control.
 You don't pick your parents.
 You don't get to pick the country you are born in.
 You don’t control where you start, but you can change where you go.

-## Energy

-If you want to feel physically and mentally energized you have to move your body - exercise or walking.

 ## Ego